 10. Dybbuk – Jewish Mythology

 A Dybbuk is a malevolent spirit, the kind of spirit ghost busters hunt for.
-We’re talking about the soul of a deceased person that possesses and takes control of a living body, often for revenge or to complete unfinished business.
+We’re talking about the soul of a deceased person who possesses and takes control of a living body, often for revenge or to complete unfinished business.

 11. Erymanthian Boar – Greek mythology